kristopherjohnson/wiringPi_gforth/README.md

 Access to the GPIO hardware requires root access, so you must invoke Gforth with `sudo gforth` when using wiringPi.

-To call wiringPi functions, push the arguments onto the stack and then invoke the corresponding Gforth word.
+To call wiringPi functions from Gforth, push the arguments onto the stack and then invoke the corresponding Forth word.
 For example, if you would write this in C:

 ```c
 pinMode(18, OUTPUT);